-There are a lot of different code editors out there, but lately, many developers found a liking in Visual Studio Code.
+There are a lot of different code editors out there, but lately, many developers have found a liking for Visual Studio Code.
 I personally switched over to VSCode from Atom and Sublime a while ago and I am not looking back.
 VSCode is such an awesome piece of software (and it’s completely free, too), that I don’t need to use anything else for my daily needs.
-In this tutorial, I show you how to install VSCode on Kali Linux 2020.4.
+In this tutorial, I show you how to install VSCode on Kali Linux.

 Step 1 – Downloading the VSCode package